1 - Establish a direct patient - physician relationship. You need to be able to document this to the Medical Boards. The Boards are going to want to see that you have a personal, one on one relationship with your patients. How this is established can vary. I have clients who will use a locally, lice

 # 3 - The Law applies where the Patient is located and where you are located.
 Just because the State where you are based allows it does not mean that it is ok in the State where the Patient is located.
 If State A does not have restrictions on a Drug (non Controlled) and State B does, then you have to abide by State B's rules when dealing in Telemedicine.
 Your license is to precious to allow it to be placed at risk for an easy dollar.
 You have to abide by the more Restrictive State when dealing with Telemedicine.
 If your home State allows it and the Patient's State does not, then you have to follow the Patient's State Medical Board Rules.
 If your State does not allow it and the Patient's State Medical Board does, then you have to follow your State Medical Board rules.
 Period.

 # 4 - Do not prescribe Controlled Substances Class II Drugs unless your Attorney has cleared with the State Medical Board, Pharmacy Board, and DEA that what you are prescribing and the way you are prescribing meets their requirements.
-Know your State and Federal Laws concerning Class III, IV, and V Drugs.
-Some may be unlawful to prescribe whereas some may be fully lawful.
+Know your State and Federal Laws concerning Class II, III, IV, and V Drugs.
+Some may be unlawful to prescribe in some States whereas they may be fully lawful in others.
 This will vary from State to State.
 Here is an excellent guide to Interstate Prescribing of Controlled Substances: Telemedicine Prescribing: https://www.cchpca.org/topic/online-prescribing/

 # 5 - Talk to your Malpractice Insurance Carrier / Insurance Agent before taking on a New State.
 Why?
 Insurance is regulated by the States Dept. of Insurance.
 The rules vary State by State.
 As such there is a good possibility that your insurance company might not cover new States.
 Often times they will.
 You have to call in advance to determine this.
 Having to face a malpractice lawsuit filed in a State 1500 miles away is not something you want to do without Malpractice Coverage.